Sclerocroton integerrimus

-Sclerocroton integerrimus, the duiker berry, is a tree in the family Euphorbiaceae, from Southern Africa.
+Sclerocroton integerrimus, the duiker berry, is a tree in the family Euphorbiaceae.
+It is from Southern Africa.

 Taxonomy

 This species was originally named as two species; Sclerocroton integerrimus Hochst.
 (1845) and S. reticulatus Hochst.
 (1845).
 When Sclerocroton integerrimus was united for the first time, Baillon (in Adansonia 3: 162.
 1863) adopted the name Stillingia integerrima (Hochst.)
 Baill. for the combined taxon.

 This tree has also been named Sapium integerrimum; with most literature referring to it by this name (2010).

 Distribution

 Found from the coastal areas of KwaZulu-Natal, South Africa, to Mozambique and Botswana.